 “Macros” are short for “macronutrients,” and refer to the proteins, carbohydrates, and fats that make up our foods.
 Some foods might be primarily one macronutrient, whereas other foods may contain all three macros.
 For example, chicken breast is high in protein, whereas salmon is high in protein and healthy fats.

 - 1g Carb = 4 calories

 - 1g Fat = 9 calories

 Sometimes people struggle to understand calories versus macros.
 Macros are simply the different building blocks that make up our calories.
 And the foods we choose to eat each day certainly matter!
-Consider a diet that encompasses lots of fast food, processed food, soda, and candy… versus a diet that encompasses mostly real whole foods, lots of high quality animal proteins, healthy fats, tons of fruits, veggies, fiber, and so on.
-Over time, we would likely have two vary different health outcomes (:
+Consider a diet that encompasses lots of fast food, processed food, soda, and candy… versus a diet that encompasses mostly real whole foods, lots of high-quality animal proteins, healthy fats, tons of fruits, veggies, fiber, and so on.
+Over time, we would likely have two very different health outcomes (:

-Many people get hyper-focused on tracking their calories, but take no interest in their macros and how much protein, carb, and fat is within the calories they’re eating each day.
-We love macro tracking as it can provide clear and concise data that we can manipulate to elicit whatever our desired outcome is (whether that’s gaining muscle, losing body fat, etc).
+Many people get hyper-focused on tracking their calories but take no interest in their macros.
+We love macro tracking as it can provide clear and concise data that we can manipulate to elicit whatever our desired outcome is.

 We also need protein to live.
-Every cell in our body contains protein and we have to eat protein to repair our cells and make new ones.
+Every cell in our body contains protein; we have to eat protein to repair our cells and make new ones.
 By eating enough protein every day, our body can function properly and produce enzymes, hormones, and antibodies to keep us safe and healthy.